GaetanRole/symfony-lts-website-skeleton-starter/README.md

 =====================

-I created a starter kit for Symfony 4 to show how to use [WebpackEncore][1], [TimeContinuum][2], [User Auth][3] and so on (such as Fixtures, GuardAuthenticator, Security:checker, RememberIn, Translations, Commands ...), following the recommended best practices.
+I created a starter kit for Symfony 4 to show how to use [WebpackEncore][1], [TimeContinuum][2], [User Auth][3] and so on (such as Fixtures (Faker), GuardAuthenticator, Security:checker, RememberIn, Translations, Commands ...), following the recommended best practices.
 User auth is based on Symfony form login authentication.